How Democrats’ Energy Bills Relief Act would put money back in your pocket

 Continuing to operate coal plants is both more expensive and more dangerous than transitioning to clean energy sources, so why is Trump fighting so hard to keep American energy stuck in the past?

 You may recall a certain infamous, backdoor meeting with Big Oil CEOs where then-candidate Trump promised he would roll back regulations for fossil fuels in exchange for a $1 billion donation to his campaign.
 Since he took office, Trump has been making good on that promise to prop up Big Oil’s profits.
-Simply put, President Trump is driving up our electric bills and harming our health all to benefit his Big Polluter buddies.
+Simply put, President Trump is driving up our energy bills and harming our health all to benefit his Big Polluter buddies.

-Higher electric bills impact us all, but they are hardest felt by communities and families that already struggle to pay their bills.
+Higher energy bills impact us all, but they are hardest felt by communities and families that already struggle to pay their bills.
 These tend to be the same communities that already face greater threats from climate change, such as extreme heat, which will only worsen the more we’re forced to rely on dirty energy.

 Call your members of Congress right now and: